Crypt-Potato/C-SDL2-SDL2_image-Starter-Project/SETUPINFO.md

 And, you've successfully changed the name of the .sublime-project and .sublime-workspace files!

 Note: You may have to first open the .sublime-project file in Sublime Text and then refresh your file explorer to view the .sublime-workspace file, which should be the same name as your .sublime-project file.

+## You may delete this file after copying the folder, but I would highly recommend keeping it incase you may need it for use.